Instwizard/Instwizard/README.md

 <!-- PROJECTS -->
   <h2>My Projects</h2>
       <img width="331" height="229" alt="image" src="https://github.com/user-attachments/assets/55aeecb6-d4ee-4915-815f-6f03571cf152" />
       <p>During this school year I made a Javascript Rock Paper Scissors project.
-If you want to check it out, open the HTML file on this repository!<p/>
+If you want to check it out, download the folder and open the HTML file in this repository!<p/>